strayMat/causal-ml-course/slides/event_studies.typ

     - staggered adoption of the treatment: a bit more complex

   == Cons
-  - Very strong assumptions: parallel trends and no anticipation.
+  - Strong assumptions: parallel trends and no anticipation.
   - Does not account for heterogeneity of treatment effect over time @de2020two.

   #pause

   == Can we do better: ie. robust to the parallel trend assumption?
 ]
-//# TODO?
-//#slide(title:"Inference for DID")[]

 #new-section-slide("Synthetic controls")